IkshulDureja/Django_Tutorials/README.md

 ***
 ## My_base
 - To deploy your web application using PythonAnywhere.
-I have used the project made in Django Level Four and deployed it using PythonAnywhere at
+I have used the project made in Django Level Four and deployed it using PythonAnywhere at [URL]

+PS: This repository is a work in progerss.
+I will keep on updating it as and when I find time.
+Thank you.
+Would love to hear your feedbacks!